wapadda/kernelcare-doc/docs/installation/README.md

 The key can be created/retrieved in KernelCare Keys section of CLN.

-If you want to use IP based licenses run:
+If you want to use IP based licenses, run:

 ```
 $ bash ksplice2kcare IP